Saturation of algebraic surfaces: Gluing surfaces

-A morphism $Y\to X$ of normal algebraic spaces is a \emph{cover} if it is finite, surjective, and generically \'etale.
+A morphism $Y\to X$ of normal separated irreducible algebraic spaces is a \emph{cover} if it is finite, surjective, and generically \'etale.
 A cover $Y\to X$ is \emph{Galois} if the function field extension $\kappa(Y)/\kappa(X)$ is Galois, where $\kappa(X)$ is the field of rational functions, see \citestacks{0END}.
-We refer to the group $\gal(\kappa(Y)/\kappa(X))$ as the Galois group of the cover $X\to Y$.
+We refer to the group $\gal(\kappa(Y)/\kappa(X))$ as the \emph{Galois group} of the cover $Y\to X$.

-\begin{LEM}[Galois covers] Let $Y\to X$ be a Galois cover of surfaces with Galois group $G$. \begin{enumerate} \item The group $G$ acts on $Y$ over $X$ and every automorphism of $Y$ over $X$ arises this way. \item The surface $X$ is the coarse quotient of $Y$ by $G$, in the sense that it is universal among $G$-equivariant morphisms $Y\to Z$ to a space $Z$ with the trivial $G$-action and geometric points of $X$ correspond to $G$-orbits of geometric points of $Y$. \end{enumerate} \end{LEM} \begin{proof} \ref{item:G-acts} Since $Y\to X$ is Galois, $Y$ is the integral closure of $X$ in $\kappa(Y)$, hence \ref{item:G-acts} follows from the universal property of normalization \citestacks{0823}.
+\begin{LEM}[Galois covers] Let $Y\to X$ be a Galois cover of surfaces with Galois group $G$. \begin{enumerate} \item The group $G$ acts on $Y$ over $X$ and every automorphism of $Y$ over $X$ arises this way. \item The surface $X$ is the coarse quotient $Y\git G$ of $Y$ by $G$, in the sense that it is universal among $G$-equivariant morphisms $Y\to Z$ to a space $Z$ with the trivial $G$-action and geometric points of $X$ correspond to $G$-orbits of geometric points of $Y$. \end{enumerate} \end{LEM}